Logo

 Supply and demand play a crucial role in predicting market movements.

-By analyzing supply and demand zones, traders can anticipate where prices will likely reverse or continue trending.
+By knowing how to identify strong supply and demand zones, traders can anticipate where prices will likely reverse or continue trending.
 This allows them to make more informed trading decisions and increase profitability.

 How Supply and Demand Affect the Economy